Course - Wayfinding systems - IDG3950

 Learning methods and activities

 Lectures, exercises, and group project with weekly supervision (formative-iterative evaluation).
-Sketches, the work process, and the end result must be documented.
+Sketches, the design process, and the end result must be documented.

 Further on evaluation